art-aliu/Project_work/README.md

 The brief provided to us for this project sets the following out as its overall objective: "To create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training."

 I propose to create an app that allows the user to find out information on football players and the clubs they play for in the Premier League.
-Users will thus be able to input details for the players they choose to know information about including their football team, player age and player number.
+Users will thus be able to input a football team of thier choice and add players to that football teams to show the link between the two.
+I will then have a section showing list of players and thier associated football teams

 The implicit CRUD functionality of this app will include: